 Hundreds of millions of people across sub-Saharan Africa suffer due to inadequate access to clean water (WHO & UNICEF 2017).
 Three decades ago, the United Nations set a Millennium Development Goal to halve the proportion of the population without sustainable access to safe drinking water and sanitation, but the goal was not met in Tanzania – the proportion of the population that gained access to safe water was only 29% (UNICEF & WHO 2015).
 Nonfunctional water distribution points frequently limit access to clean and safe water.
 The average functionality rate of public distribution points is only 60% (United Republic of Tanzania 2015).

 Although groundwater supplies two-thirds of all rural water points in Tanzania (United Republic of Tanzania 2015), Tanzania's aquifers are generally of low to moderate productivity (MacDonald et al. 2012).
 More than half of the recorded boreholes in the country have a yield of less than 900 L/h (Kongola 2004).
 Groundwater quality also varies widely.
 In some areas, concentrations of nitrate exceed 100 mg/L, the WHO maximum recommended level for drinking water (Nkotagu 1996; Elisante & Muzuka 2015).
 The natural contaminant fluoride is also prevalent in regions such as Arusha and Singida (Bardecki 1974; Ali et al. 2016), likely due to the dissolution of minerals in igneous rocks such as volcanic ash (Nanyaro et al. 1984; Ghiglieri et al. 2012).
-Despite these challenges, groundwater is a critical water resource in rural areas because much of the interior of the country is semi-arid with low annual rainfall (Supplementary Materials), and groundwater supplies are more resilient to drought than surface water.
+Despite these challenges, groundwater is a critical water resource in rural areas because much of the interior of the country is semi-arid with low annual rainfall (Supplementary Materials, available with the online version of this paper), and groundwater supplies are more resilient to drought than surface water.
 Additionally, wells are cheaper to install and require less centralized management than piped schemes that source surface waters.
 Centralized drinking water provision in Tanzania is largely limited to urban utilities.